nonameentername/godot-csound-docs/_sources/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst.txt

 There are 3 ways to export glTF files from Blender:

 - As a glTF binary file (``.glb``).
-- As a glTF text-based file with embedded binary data (``.gltf`` file)
 - As a glTF text-based file with separate binary data and textures (``.gltf`` file + ``.bin`` file + textures).

-glTF binary files (``.glb``) are the smallest of the three options.
+glTF binary files (``.glb``) are the smaller option.
 They include the mesh and textures set up in Blender.
 When brought into Godot the textures are part of the object's material file.

-glTF embedded files (``.gltf``) function the same way as binary files.
-They don't provide extra functionality in Godot, and shouldn't be used since they have a larger file size.

 There are two reasons to use glTF with the textures separate.
 One is to have the scene description in a text based format and the binary data in a separate